 Identifying the Ingredients of a Winning Essay

-Letters of Recommendation for Law Schools: A Quick Guide [With Sample Letters]
+Law School Letters of Recommendation: A Quick Guide [with Sample Letters]

 At this stage of the law school admissions process, you probably have Application Season Fatigue Syndrome.
-Corralling people to write your letters of recommendation (LORs) may be the last thing you feel like doing, a nagging and seemingly redundant task.
+Corralling people to write your letters of recommendation (LORs), a nagging and seemingly redundant task, might be the last thing you feel like doing.
 After all, haven’t you already proven your worth through your polished essays, work experience, LSAT…

 - « Previous Page